georgescutelnicu/Wanderlust/README.md

 ## Authorization

 All API requests require the use of a generated API key.
 You can find your API key, or generate a new one, in your profile tab after registering to Wanderlust.
-To authenticate an API request, you should provide your API key in the `Authorization` header.
+To authenticate an API request, you should provide your API key in the `Authorization` header (also works if you provide api_key as a parameter).

 | Headers | Parameter | Description |
 | :--- | :--- | :--- |